creationix/encantis/syntax.md

 if cond then
-  -- `then` is used to delimit between condition from the first body -- body of true elseif cond2 then
+  -- `then` is used to delimit between condition from the first body -- body of true elif cond2 then
   -- elseif is just nested if blocks, but with less nesting and visual ends -- body of alternate truth else
   -- body of false
-  break-0-if cond -- jump to end if true
+  br-if cond -- jump to end if true
   -- more body
 end

 ```